What is Analytics-as-a-Service?

 We’ll be publishing a separate post on CBIA Insights soon but the key features are:

-- UK AWS cloud-based with on-premises option so fully GDPR compliant,
+- UK AWS cloud-based with on-premise option so fully GDPR compliant,

 - Designed as self-service for all users – from power users to data novices,